lukas-weber/Carlo.jl/docs/src/index.md

 start(job, ARGS)
 ```

 This example starts a simulation for the Ising model on the 10×10 lattice for 20 different temperatures.
-Using the function [`start(job::JobInfo, ARGS)`](@ref) enables the [LoadLeveller CLI](@ref cli).
+Using the function [`start(job::JobInfo, ARGS)`](@ref) enables the [Carlo CLI](@ref cli).

 The first argument of JobInfo is the prefix for starting the simulation.
 One possible convention is to use the `@__FILE__` macro to automatically start jobs in the same directory as the script file.
 Alternatively,
 the script file could be located in a git repository, while the large simulation directory is located elsewhere.

-It should be noted that in contrast to some other packages, the parameter files of LoadLeveller are programs.
+It should be noted that in contrast to some other packages, the parameter files of Carlo are programs.
 This is especially handy when a calculation consists of many different tasks.